Anguezomo Mba Bikoro

 Picture

-Mba Bikoro is the recipient of several awards including British Arts Council (2016), Senats Abteilung Kulturelle Angelegenheiten (2016), PRIMARY Artist Fellowship Research Award Nottingham (2019), Preis Der National Gallerie Award Nominee Hambuger Bahnoff Berlin (2019), Goethe Institut Bahia Salvador (2021) Fondation Blachère and Afrique Soleil Mali for Best Artist awarded at the 10th Dakar Biennale (2012), Best Discovery Award at New York Cutlog (2013), Ercillas Prize for Best Exhibition Award at FIG Bilbao (2014), HANGAR Research Fellowship Lisbon/Angola (2016).
+Mba Bikoro is the recipient of several awards including Goethe Institute Artistic Fellowship in Salvador-Bahia (2023), TURN2 Curatorial Fellowship NCAI Nairobi (2022), Berliner Förderprogramm Künstlerische Forschung (2022-23), British Arts Council (2016), PRIMARY Artist Fellowship Award Nottingham (2019), Preis Der National Gallerie Award Nominee Hambuger Bahnoff Berlin (2019), Goethe Institute Bahia Salvador (2023), Fondation Blachère and Afrique Soleil Mali for Best Artist awarded at the 10th Dakar Biennale (2012), Best Discovery Award at New York Cutlog (2013), Ercillas Prize for Best Exhibition Award at FIG Bilbao (2014), HANGAR Research Fellowship Lisbon/Angola (2016).

 Awards